Then And Now: How Corsets Have Evolved

 Corsets… Now

 Today, corsets are still used to create an hourglass figure.
-And you will find many available homecoming dresses for 2018 at Peaches Boutique featuring a corset design.
+And you will find many available homecoming dresses at Peaches Boutique featuring a corset design.
 The defining characteristic of today’s corsets is typically steel boning.

 What’s more, of course, is that there are far more choices today than in the fifteenth century.
 There was a time when corsets were used the same way we use bras today.